harimoto-1732/amds_show/README.txt

 This is an experimental program.

-Get AMeDAS data from "https://weather-nkkmd.herokuapp.com/amds?point=69101".
+Get AMeDAS data from JMA API.

 Logs are saved in json format.